Saulius Skvernelis: 2016 parliamentary election and Skvernelis Cabinet

 Although not a member of the party, Skvernelis headed the electoral list of the Farmers and Greens, leading them to a surprisingly large victory in the 2016 election.
-The party won 22.45% of votes in the nationwide constituency (finishing close second to the Homeland Union), but finished with 54 of the 141 seats in the Seimas, thanks to solid performances in single-member constituencies.
+The party won 22.45% of votes in the nationwide constituency (finishing close second to the Homeland Union), but finished with 54 of the 141 seats in the Seimas, thanks to strong performances in single-member constituencies.
 Skvernelis was elected to the Seimas in the single-member constituency of Karoliniškės in Vilnius.

-In the subsequent coalition negotiations between Farmers and Greens and the Social Democratic Party of Lithuania, it was agreed that Skvernelis would become the Prime Minister of Lithuania.
-He was appointed as Prime Minister by President Dalia Grybauskaitė on 22 November 2016, having been confirmed by the Seimas, and assumed the office on 13 December 2016, when the Seimas approved the program of the Skvernelis Cabinet.
+As the Farmers and Greens had never held the plurality of seats, a coalition with either the Homeland Union or the Social Democrats was considered.
+After a grand coalition was dismissed by party leaders, the right wing of the Homeland Union, represented by Žygimantas Pavilionis, Audronius Ažubalis, Paulius Saudargas, Agnė Bilotaitė and others, pressured Gabrielius Landsbergis to form a coalition with the party.
+However, the Farmers and Greens chose to form a coalition with the Social Democrats instead.
+In the subsequent coalition negotiations, it was agreed that Skvernelis would become the prime minister of Lithuania.
+He was appointed as prime minister by President Dalia Grybauskaitė on 22 November 2016, having been confirmed by the Seimas, and assumed the office on 13 December 2016, when the Seimas approved the program of the Skvernelis Cabinet.

-The coalition government between the Lithuanian Farmers and Greens Union and the Social Democratic Party of Lithuania collapsed in autumn of 2017, reducing the Skvernelis government to a minority, but some Social Democrat Seimas members disagreed with the decision to leave the coalition and allied with Lithuanian Farmers and Greens Union.
-Later, the Lithuanian Social Democratic Labour Party was formed.
+Domestic policy

+His premiership included creation of Child benefit, wage and pensions increase and income tax cuts.
+The Skvernelis Cabinet teacher pay reform led to the biggest teacher strike in Lithuania's history.
+His Government had also introduced measures that reduced freedom of the press.
+Skvernelis is considered a pragmatic politician (opportunist by his critics) who doesn't have a clear political ideology.

 On 14 February 2018, appearing at an LGBT rally in Vilnius, Skvernelis called on the Seimas to recognise same-sex partnerships.